brweber2/octopress/source/_posts/2012-03-24-introducing-logic-redux.markdown

 ## Why?

-Why use logic-redux instead of TuProlog or SWI-Prolog?
-Logic-redux is very simple and lightweight compared to both TuProlog and SWI-Prolog.
+Why use logic-redux instead of TuProlog or SWI-Prolog? logic-redux is very simple and lightweight compared to both TuProlog and SWI-Prolog.
 If you need to run on the JVM then SWI-Prolog is out.
 If you need a full featured Prolog that runs on the JVM then I recommend using TuProlog.
 If you need a simple way to declare facts and rules so that you can query them, then I suggest you give logic-redux a try!